 in a bounded domain $\Omega$ with homogeneous Dirichlet boundary conditions on $\partial\Omega$, thus extending the results of \cite{Spillane:2014:ARC} to this case.
 The coefficient function $A$ in \eqref{HelmholtzEquation} is a symmetric positive-definite matrix-valued function on $\Omega \rightarrow {\mathbb R}^{d\times d}$ (where $d$ is the space dimension) with highly varying but bounded values ($a_{\rm min} |\xi|^{2}\leq {A}(\vec{x})\xi\cdot\xi \leq {a_{\rm max} |\xi|^{2}, \vec{x} \in\Omega, \xi \in\mathbb{R}^{d}}$) and $\kappa$ is an $L^\infty(\Omega)$ function which can have positive or negative values.
-We assume throughout that problem \eqref{Helmholtz} is well-posed and that there is a unique weak solution $u \in H^{1}_{0}(\Omega)$, for all $f \in L^2(\Omega)$.
+We assume throughout that problem \eqref{HelmholtzEquation} is well-posed and that there is a unique weak solution $u \in H^{1}_{0}(\Omega)$, for all $f \in L^2(\Omega)$.

-We propose two types of spectral coarse spaces, one built from local spectra of the whole indefinite operator on the left-hand side of \eqref{HelmholtzEquation}, and the other built using only the second-order term in \eqref{HelmholtzEquation}.
-For the latter, the recent analysis in \cite{Bootland:2021:OSM} applies, while the better performance of the former for large $\Vert \kappa \Vert_{\infty}$ provides some insight into the good performance of the $\mathcal{H}$-GenEO method introduced in \cite{Bootland:2020:CSC} for high-frequency Helmholtz problems, even though it is not amenable to the theory in~\cite{Bootland:2021:OSM}.
+We propose two types of spectral coarse spaces, one built from local spectra of the whole indefinite operator on the left-hand side of \eqref{HelmholtzEquation}, and the other built using only the second-order operator in \eqref{HelmholtzEquation}.
+For the latter, the analysis in \cite{Bootland:2021:OSM} will apply, while the better performance of the former for large $\Vert \kappa \Vert_{\infty}$ provides some insight into the good performance of the $\mathcal{H}$-GenEO method introduced in \cite{Bootland:2020:CSC} for high-frequency Helmholtz problems, even though it is not amenable to the theory in~\cite{Bootland:2021:OSM}.